 The design value proposition is your pitch for new business – it’s tailored to your skills and experience and your clients’ needs.

-Honing your DVP is important because it’s one way for studios to differentiate themselves from another.
+Your design value proposition is important because it’s one way for studios to differentiate themselves from another.

 Studios once differentiated themselves on service but that’s no longer possible because we all sell similar services.
 Added to that we have similar training, use the same software on the same computers.
 Even our websites look similar.
 No wonder clients share their love between studios.